hjstoff/nodesetexpr-expand/README.md

-One form - perhaps the most basic and explicit form - of a nodeset expression, that a nodeset expression language must support, is a sequence of one or more literal nodenames, where the individual nodenames are separated from each other by a well-defined token that cannot be part of any nodename.
+One form - perhaps the most basic and explicit form - of a nodeset expression, that a nodeset expression language must support, is a sequence of one or more literal nodenames, where the individual nodenames are separated from each other by a token that cannot be part of any nodename.
+Since we require compatibility with Slurm's nodeset expression, that token is the comma (",").

 Nodeset expressions must denote _sets_.
 For the semantics of the this basic form, we allow that multiple occurrences of the same name in the sequence perfectly valid, but